yutsang/yutsang.github.io/about.md

 - Conducted `IT General Controls` testing and `Internal Audits`, and recommended practical improvements
 - Operated in a client-facing capacity to understand process flows and identified key issues
-- Collaborated with teams to ensure timely and budget-compliant delivery of risk assurance projects
 - Prepared written reports, highlighting detailed testing procedures, results, and rationale

 **ESO Partners CPA Limited, Assurance** <span style="float: right;">*Jun 2022 - Jun 2023*</span>